Deal not sealed, Romney hits Santorum with big ad buys

 A pro-Santorum Super PAC, called the Red, White and Blue Fund, retaliated by spending $500,000 to air ads attacking Romney in Alabama and Mississippi.

-Santorum spent Thursday campaigning in Alabama, where he called for a strong defense at a state-owned space museum.
+Santorum spent Thursday campaigning in Alabama, where he called for a strong defence at a state-owned space museum.

 Romney won six of the 10 states up for grabs in this week's "Super Tuesday" races, but Santorum won three and Gingrich captured one, keeping alive both their hopes and the likelihood the nomination race will continue for months.